 Sign up to complete your continuing education credits and maintain your Idaho insurance producer's license today.
 All of our courses can be completed At Your Pace Online in order to help you renew your insurance license, and never include any hidden fees.
 Once you complete one of our online courses, we will report your course completion directly to Sircon for you.

 This 8 hour class is approved by the State of Idaho.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.
 No additional reporting fees!

 Idaho 3 Hour NFIP Review

 This 3 hour course will meet your one time Certification Requirements to start selling Flood Insurance in the state of Idaho.
 Course fee includes the mandatory $1/hr per course filing fee.

 Idaho 4 Hour Long-Term Care Ongoing Continuing Education

 This course applies to producers who need to renew their Long-Term Care Certification to continue selling LTC Insurance.
 This course will review key principles and concepts related to long-term care insurance policies.
 No additional reporting fees!